mehulmayavanshi278/SuperSol/README.md

 ### Changing the Theme

 You can modify the theme colors in `src/css/custom.css`.
-The default color scheme is set to match Router Protocol's branding, but you can adjust it to your preferences.
+The default color scheme is set to match SuperSol's branding, but you can adjust it to your preferences.

 ### Adding Content